jdabassett/jdabassett/README.md

 I am an avid rock climber, mechanical tinkerer, and hobby historian.
 I try to stay fit to help my mental health and to climb beautiful rocks.
 I enjoy learning about mechanic devices, everything from industrial machines to space craft.
 I love learning about history through the lens of the people that experienced and shaped it.
 It's always a good day if I manage to lay one more mystery to rest!

-Fun I learned yesterday, the combustion chamber for the Space Shuttle was fabricated with the help of wax! [link](https://hackaday.com/2023/04/23/the-shuttle-engine-needed-3d-printing-but/#:~:text=The%20technique%20uses%20wax%20and%20machined%20slots%20that,and%20a%20thicker%20nickel%20layer%20to%20provide%20strength.)
+Fun fact I learned yesterday, the combustion chamber for the Space Shuttle was fabricated with the help of wax! [link](https://hackaday.com/2023/04/23/the-shuttle-engine-needed-3d-printing-but/#:~:text=The%20technique%20uses%20wax%20and%20machined%20slots%20that,and%20a%20thicker%20nickel%20layer%20to%20provide%20strength.)

 ---